A friend of mine was chairing a meeting, and he asked something that set my gears in motion: “What’s different this time?”

 - 91% of search engine users say they always (or most of the time) find the information they are seeking when they use search engines

 I know the better job a business does online, the bigger their bottom line profit is going to be.
 I also know that small businesses are the economic backbone of our country.
-That’s why I’ve decided to move my own focus away from working with global brands and towards working with local brands.
+That’s why I’ve decided to move my own focus to helping small businesses and entrepreneurs get found, get liked, and get business online — primarily by providing the best SEO and content marketing services around.

 Local is where my heart is.